 Travel plans for the first half of 2020

-We also had a week of Red Sox spring training on the calendar the first of March.
-At that time in the U.S., Corona virus was primarily in Seattle and the cruise ships, so we decided to go ahead and go.
-We spent the week in a hot, humid, and crowded Fort Myers, taking time to enjoy the some time on the water as well as attending a few games at Fenway South.
+We also had a week of Red Sox spring training on the calendar for the first of March.
+At that time in the U.S., the Coronavirus was primarily in Seattle and the cruise ships, so we decided to go ahead and go.
+We spent the week in a hot, humid, and crowded Fort Myers, taking time to enjoy some time on the water as well as attending a few games at Fenway South.

 We arrived home in a crazy windstorm the night of the 6th of March.
 That weekend, we received a grocery delivery, purchased a couple of items in the Plymouth Rotary auction, and went to our favorite restaurant, Three V.